-The goals of the Kent County Fiber network are to improve the services available in the county, improve the interoperability between various departments within the county, provide additional disaster preparedness, enable public/private partnerships, and reduce the high costs associated with leasing facilities from communication carriers.
+The goals of the Kent County Fiber network are to improve the quality and coverage of services available in our rural county, improve or create new fiber interconnects between various departments and government organizations within the county to improve interoperability, provide additional emergency preparedness, and to create opportunities to enable public/private entities.
 Within Kent County, organizations such as public safety agencies, public schools, libraries and local government offices will receive access to new services, which helps to reduce costs and increase network reliability.
-By promoting Kent County's fiber network, the county is helping organizations within the county meet their technological needs today, tomorrow, and in the future.
+By promoting Kent County's fiber network, the county is helping organizations meet their technological needs today, tomorrow, and in the future.

 “This helps bring Kent County into the 21st century, or at least a start.
-Internet access is no longer a luxury, it is a utility.”
-“We feel fortunate to have FTS and ThinkBig entering into the Kent County market.
-The agreement between FTS and the county should bring us truly cutting-edge technology.” – Commissioner William Pickrum
+Internet access is no longer a luxury, it is a utility.” – Commissioner William Pickrum

 "If re-elected I promise to work hard in making high speed internet available to all Kent County citizens, work towards a clean Chesapeake Bay, towards keeping Kent a financially stable county while at the same time continuing to maintain the high quality of life we all enjoy here at home!" – Commissioner Ron Fithian, 2014 Campaign